jveillet/jk-demainilpleut/_posts/2016-03-30-wordpress-development-environment-with-docker-part-i-installing-docker.md

 [...]
 ```

 But, how is it going to know how to launch MySQL, you might say?
-Well, Docker has an "image hub", basically a repository with a lot of already configured images ready for you to use.
+Well, Docker has an "image hub", a repository with a lot of already configured images ready for you to use.
 So if the image doesn't exist on your system, it will "pull" it from the repository and install it before anything else.
 Of course you can build your own images, and even pushed them on the Docker repository, but it's a another story, for a different time.

 Once again, I encourage you to read through the [Docker Website](https://www.docker.com/), there are good tutorials and example.

 ## Create a docker machine (first install only) {#create}

-If this is your first install of Docker, and the first time ever you are using it, you have to create a Docker Machine, this is basically creating a VirtualBox image using the docker toolbox.
+If this is your first install of Docker, and the first time ever you are using it, you have to create a Docker Machine, which means creating a VirtualBox image using the docker toolbox.

 Fire up a terminal, because nearly everything will be done in the command line.
 To know if machines already exists you can invoke the docker-machine program.
 ```bash